-Four Moroccan men left Velika Kladuša (BiH) on April 26 around 5:00PM.
-They walked to the border and after crossing they walked in the forest for five days.
-They slept during the days and walked at night and during this time they never exited the forest.
+Four Moroccan men left Velika Kladuša (BiH) on April 26 at around 5:00PM.
+They walked to the Croatian border and, after crossing it, walked through the forest for five days inside the country.
+They slept when it was daylight and walked at night.
+During this time they never exited the forest.

-On May 1 around 11:00AM, three police officers wearing dark blue uniforms approached the group members in the forest while they had been lying down to rest.
+On May 1 around 11:00AM, three Croatian police officers wearing dark blue uniforms approached the group members in the forest, while they were lying down to rest.
 The respondent believed that these officers had been watching them at night with night-vision goggles and that they waited for the individuals to rest before approaching them.

 “I told them we are all Moroccan and they told us to lie on the ground and wait.
 Then they took our phones and money (100 Euro).”

-After five minutes, two more officers came, a man and a woman around 35 years old, who were driving a white police van.
-The police transferred them to a police station, which was a 20-30 minute drive from the place where they were in the forest.
+After five minutes, two more officers arrived, a man and a woman around 35 years old.
+The group was then led to a spot where a white police van and car were parked.
+They were loaded into the van and transferred to a police station, which was a 20-30 minute drive from their site of apprehension.

-The police returned the other people in their jail cell to Bosnia, but the respondent and his three group members were not returned.
-They were told that after their fingerprints were given their asylum application had been refused.
-After two days, the police told them they must go to closed camp in Zagreb (HR).
+The police returned the other inmates in their jail cell to Bosnia.
+However, the respondent and his three group members were not returned.
+They were informed that their asylum application had been refused.
+After two days, the police told them they must go to a closed camp in Zagreb (HRV).